 It comes in either 6GB or 3GB variants, at the standard 8GB/s of bandwidth on a 192-bit bus, features an impressive 1,280 CUDA cores, 80 Texture Units and 48 ROPs.
 Couple that with an increase of 1.46 billion transistors, a 120 watt TDP and a base spec base clock (before GPU boost gets its hands on it) of 1708 MHz and we're on to a winner.

 Hold on a moment...

-Everything isn't rosy with the GTX 1060, however.
-There's one problem in particular, and is it a biggy: SLI.
-While opening up the beautifully designed Nvidia packaging, one thing immediately stood out to us - the lack of the usual SLI fingers littering the top of the card.
+It’s not all sunshine and roses with the GTX 1060, though.
+There’s one standout issue, and it’s a big deal: SLI.
+While opening up this gorgeous Nvidia packaging, one thing was immediately noticeable – the lack of the usual SLI fingers on the top of the card.

-Now, admittedly SLI isn't the be all and end all of a GPU, especially one at this price point.
-However, for those looking to boost their graphical performance a couple of years later down the line, the severe lack of an SLI bridge limits you to DX12 titles supported by both Microsoft and the game developers via a nifty piece of technology called MDA mode or LDA explicit.
-Although by no means is that a guarantee of actual support.
+Now, while at this price point, the lack of SLI isn’t that big of a deal – anyone looking to boost their GPU performance a couple years down the line will be affected by the lack of an SLI bridge.
+This limits you to DX12 titles supported by both Microsoft and the game developers via nifty tech called MDA mode or LDA explicit – and we wouldn’t count on this being a reliable method of increased performance.

 This actually then brings up quite the conundrum when it comes to how exactly you take your upgrade path.
 Historically, we've always suggested (if you're buying long term for now) that you should always opt for a more powerful GPU rather than two lower cost cards.
 SLI is great when it works, but it's exactly that - it has to work - and with a lack of SLI profiles for games on launch, it's not always a compelling argument to grab two unless you're talking about a top-tier PC gaming monster rig.